khaaidang/CST383-Final-Project/README.md

 This dataset also contains geographic and regional information such as which states have the highest employment, what their mean wage is, and what are the highest-paying metro areas.

+**Data Munging / Feature Engineering:**
+- We created an is_remote column that combined remote_work_model and is_remote into one column
+- In the Kaggle Dataset, we separated City, and State from each other to better match the State format from the BLS Dataset.
+Kaggle's Dataset uses State Abbreviations instead of Full State Names, so we also created Dictionary Mappings so that we can use it with the BLS Dataset.
+- We removed features from the Kaggle Dataset that were not going to be used in our project such as: review_count, relative_time, snippet, link, and job_link

 **Features**
 From Kaggle: title, company, salary, location, hires_needed, urgently_hiring, remote_work_model, is_remote, city_state
 From BLS: AREA_TITLE, TOT_EMP, A_MEAN